DOING GOOD FEELS GOOD

 REQUIREMENTS

-- Training in the use of passive restraints, cardiopulmonary resuscitation (CPR), First Aid.
+−After hiring the Resource Coordinator will be trained in the use of passive restraints and cardiopulmonary resuscitation (CPR), First Aid.

 EDUCATIONAL REQUIREMENTS